nahyukk/nahyukk/README.md

 **👋 Hi there, I’m Nahyun Kim**
-a backend developer with a product mindset
+a backend/fullstack developer with a product mindset

 ### 🦥 About Me 🦥
 <a href="https://mag-devlog.vercel.app/resume">